Old Fashioned Blackberry Cobbler

 For The Topping:

-• Egg White – Creates a more “cake-like” structure in the biscuit.
+• Egg White – creates a more “cake-like” structure in the biscuit.

-• Baking Powder – Creates rise and gives the topping an airy and delicious texture.
+• Baking Powder – creates rise and gives the topping an airy and delicious texture.

-• Granulated Sugar – Adds sweetness and helps promote browning.
+• Granulated Sugar – adds sweetness and helps promote browning.

 flour, sugar, egg white, butter, vanilla, milk, and baking powder on marble surface.